zero-to-mastery/resources/CSSResources.md

 - [CSS Counters](https://www.freecodecamp.org/news/numbering-with-css-counters/): CSS counters are used to add counts to elements.
 The count is added by providing variables that can be initialized (using `counter-reset`), and these variables can then be incremented by CSS rule

+- [CSS Minifier](https://cssminifier.com/): CSS Minifier is an easy way to Minify/Compress your CSS Files.
+Simple Quick, Fast and absolutely FREE.